SamMajumder/AuralDataSuite/Aural_Aridity/README.md

 Link to Dataset: https://www.ncei.noaa.gov/pub/data/nidis/indices/nclimgrid-monthly/spei-pearson/nclimgrid-spei-pearson-01.nc

 2. **Data Processing**:
    - Yearly Averages: The dataset provides monthly SPEI values.
-To provide a clearer trend, we calculated the yearly average SPEI for each year.
+To provide a clearer trend, we calculated the yearly average SPEI for each year between 1960 and
+      2023

 3. **Data Visualization**:
    - Plots: We've created plots for each year to visualize the average SPEI.
 These plots offer a visual representation of the drought trends over the years.